loganpowell/shadow-proto-starter/README.md

 The :exports map maps CLJS vars to the name they should be exported to.

-Now, in your terminal, jump up a folder into your `public\lib` folder and just use the `node` command to start the runtime.
+Now, in a new tab/window in your terminal, jump into your `public\lib` folder and just use the `node` command to start the runtime.

 ```js
 $ cd lib/cljs-runtime